shamblett/mqtt_client/README.md

 # mqtt_client
 [![Build Status](https://travis-ci.org/shamblett/mqtt_client.svg?branch=master)](https://travis-ci.org/shamblett/mqtt_client)

-A server side MQTT client for Dart.
+A server and browser MQTT client for Dart.

 The client is an MQTT v3(3.1 and 3.1.1) implementation supporting subscription/publishing at all QOS levels, keep alive and synchronous connection.
 The client is designed to take as much MQTT protocol work